silexphp/Silex/doc/usage.rst

 Installation
 ------------

-If you want to get started fast, download either the `silex.zip`_ or the `silex.tgz`_ archive and extract it, you should have the following directory
+If you want to get started fast, `download`_ Silex as an archive and extract it, you should have the following directory structure:
-structure:

 .. code-block:: text